Showing posts with label parents. Show all posts

 One morning, I lost my Mother of the Year Award twice in 15 minutes.

 I was attempting to get my seven-year-old son and nine-year-old daughter off to school.
 My daughter was on a course of oral steroids for treatment of a run-in with poison oak.
-I, in my finite wisdom, defied the clock and decided she should take the pills right then before we left even though we were extremely tight on time.
+I, in my finite wisdom, defied the clock and decided she should take the pills right then before we left, even though we were extremely tight on time.
 She sat at the kitchen table, her face swollen and blotchy, crying because she didn't want to go to school looking like she'd just gone nine rounds with a boxing kangaroo.

 She put one of the pills into her mouth, but because of the sobbing, was unable to get it down.
 Cleverly, I used child psychology to help her swallow the pill: "Swallow - the - pill - now - please."

-A few minutes later, both kids had been safely deposited at school, and as I decompressed, I began a post-mortem of what went wrong.
-I decided that even though I was clearly in the wrong, I wasn’t going to be too hard on myself since 99.9% of the time I am patient with my kids.
+A few minutes later, both kids had been safely deposited at school, and as I decompressed, I began a post-mortem of the morning.
+I decided that even though I was clearly wrong, I wasn’t going to be too hard on myself since 99.9% of the time I am patient with my kids.
 I was also under a lot of stress that day.
-I decided that the first thing I was going to do when I picked the kids up later would be to apologize for acting like a “big, dumb jerk,” which is how I usually refer to myself at times like that.
-Then, I remembered a child to whom I had apologized many years before.

 During high school, I volunteered every afternoon at a learning center for people with disabilities.
 There was one little boy, Vincent, who lit up every time I walked into his classroom and would rush to me for a hug.